Multi-Objective Tweezers in Scattering Media

 Using \cref{eq:Fdeltar}, we finally obtain

 \cref{eq:main_res} is the central equation of our Letter.
-Since $\bold{Q}_{\Delta \bold r}$ is Hermitian for a unitary scattering matrix, the projection of the radiation force can be written as a Rayleigh quotient.
+It shows that each force component is encoded in how the scattering changes under an infinitesimal shift of the object.
+Since $\bold{Q}_{\delta \bold r}$ is Hermitian for a unitary $\bold{S}$-matrix (lossless propagation), the projection of the radiation force can be written as a Rayleigh quotient.
 The Courant–Fischer min–max theorem then ensures that